thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### The Action Axiom
 By paying attention, you allocate scarce time here rather than elsewhere; the opportunities forgone are the cost of this exchange.
 Since the future is uncertain, you use judgment to speculate on whether continuing to engage will satisfy your purpose.
-This choice reveals beliefs, preferences, and values.
-A structural relation between means, ends, beliefs, and incentives underlies human action generally; on that premise, social science grounds its inquiry into behavior.[^2]
+This choice reveals preferences and values.
+A structural relation between means, ends, beliefs, and incentives underlies human action generally; on that premise, social science grounds its inquiry into your behavior.[^2]

 ---